Streptococcus pneumoniae: Transformation

 Natural bacterial transformation involves the transfer of DNA from one bacterium to another through the surrounding medium.
 Transformation is a complex developmental process requiring energy and is dependent on expression of numerous genes.
 In S. pneumoniae, at least 23 genes are required for transformation.
 For a bacterium to bind, take up, and recombine exogenous DNA into its chromosome, it must enter a special physiological state called competence.

 Competence in S. pneumoniae is induced by DNA-damaging agents such as mitomycin C, fluoroquinolone antibiotics (norfloxacin, levofloxacin and moxifloxacin), and topoisomerase inhibitors.
-Transformation protects S. pneumoniae against the bactericidal effect of mitomycin C. Michod et al. summarized evidence that induction of competence in S. pneumoniae is associated with increased resistance to oxidative stress and increased expression of the RecA protein, a key component of the recombinational repair machinery for removing DNA damages.
-On the basis of these findings, they suggested that transformation is an adaptation for repairing oxidative DNA damages.
+Transformation protects S. pneumoniae against the bactericidal effect of mitomycin C. Michod et al. summarized evidence that induction of competence in S. pneumoniae is associated with increased resistance to oxidative stress and increased expression of the RecA protein, a key component of the recombinational repair machinery for removing DNA damage.
+On the basis of these findings, they suggested that transformation is an adaptation for repairing oxidative DNA damage.
 S. pneumoniae infection stimulates polymorphonuclear leukocytes (granulocytes) to produce an oxidative burst that is potentially lethal to the bacteria.
-The ability of S. pneumoniae to repair the oxidative DNA damages in its genome, caused by this host defense, likely contributes to this pathogen's virulence.
+The ability of S. pneumoniae to repair oxidative DNA damage in its genome caused by this host defense likely contributes to the pathogen's virulence.
 Consistent with this premise, Li et al. reported that, among different highly transformable S. pneumoniae isolates, nasal colonization fitness and virulence (lung infectivity) depend on an intact competence system.

 Infection

 Streptococcus pneumoniae is part of the normal upper respiratory tract flora.
 As with many natural flora, it can become pathogenic under the right conditions, typically when the immune system of the host is suppressed.
 Invasins, such as pneumolysin, an antiphagocytic capsule, various adhesins, and immunogenic cell wall components are all major virulence factors.
 After S. pneumoniae colonizes the air sacs of the lungs, the body responds by stimulating the inflammatory response, causing plasma, blood, and white blood cells to fill the alveoli.
-This condition is called pneumonia.
+This condition is called bacterial pneumonia.

+S. pneumoniae undergoes spontaneous phase variation, changing between transparent and opaque colony phenotypes.
+The transparent phenotype has a thinner capsule and expresses large amounts of phosphorylcholine (ChoP) and choline-binding protein A (CbpA), contributing to the bacteria's ability to adhere and colonize in the nasopharynx.
+The opaque phenotype is characterized by a thicker capsule, resulting in increased resistance to host clearance.
+It expresses large amounts of capsule and pneumococcal surface protein A (PspA) which help the bacteria survive in the blood.
+Phase-variation between these two phenotypes allows S. pneumoniae to survive in different human body systems.